Using financial aid can make your study abroad experience more affordable. You must

 you may have remaining for the summer.
 If you are interested in a study abroad program

 for the summer, you should complete the Free Application for Student Aid (FAFSA),

 if you have not already applied for the academic year.
-You will also need to a Summer
+For Federal Aid you will need

 Things to Note

-One thing that you must keep in mind is that financial aid is dispersed according
+One thing that you must keep in mind is that financial aid is disbursed according

 to the U of M academic schedule and will not be issued early even if your semester at your host school begins prior to the U of M semester.
 Financial aid does not come in time to purchase plane tickets or to fund other trip

 preparation costs.
 You will need to keep this in mind when creating your budget.
 In addition, if you